tlangfor/CAENReader/README.md

 ## Contents

-### Class: DataFile
+### Class: `DataFile`

 This class is the connection to the raw binary data.
-Initializing the

-The getNextTrigger method is designed to be flexible and extract all information from the event header along with unpacking the traces into numpy arrays.
+The `getNextTrigger` method is designed to be flexible and extract all information from the event header along with unpacking the traces into numpy arrays.

-### Class: RawTrigger
+### Class: `RawTrigger`

 This class is a container of the information stored in one trigger:

-- Trigger Time Tag
+- Trigger Time Tag (clock ticks from event header)
 - Time of event since beginning of the file (in microseconds)
-- Event Counter
+- Event Counter (from event header)
 - File position
 - Dictionary of the traces

-There is one method, display, that uses matplotlib to plot the traces.
+There is one method, `display`, that uses matplotlib to plot the traces.
 The event information is displayed in the legend.